Last Updated: April 13, 2021

 Montreal

-- The cost of living and cost of accommodation & housing is affordable for international students in general.
+- The cost of living and cost of accommodation & housing are affordable for international students in general.
 However, it is important to keep in mind that the cost may vary as per the area a student chooses to reside in.
-International students should face a difference in cost of accommodation & housing mostly.
+International students should face a difference in the cost of accommodation & housing mostly.

 Ottawa

-- Ottawa is the city in Canada with probably the most cultural diversity, as the international students and working people make up half of the population.
+- Ottawa is the city in Canada with probably the most cultural diversity, as international students and working people make up half of the population.
 The variety of several cultures blending in, as well as the living environment of the city, makes it an ideal destination for students.

 - Ottawa has a very efficient transport hub.
 The major modes of transport in Ottawa are buses, trains, and especially a railway mode of transport that acts as a replacement for a shuttle.
+Ottawa offers monthly passes priced at CAD 120.00 per month, with discounts accessible to students on all fares and passes.

 Vancouver